 Deep Dene utilise linked sires through A.I. programs.
 To increase the linkage on farm, the Deep Dene crew catch and collect dam and birth weight data of lambs born from their 300 nucleus ewes.
-This enables the Deep Dene bloodline progeny to grow up alongside linked progeny which enables ASBVs to be created and increases the accuracy for every sheep in our nucleus.
+This enables the Deep Dene bloodline progeny to grow up alongside linked progeny and gives them ASBVs .
 By 2020 Deep Dene will have highly linked progeny dropping on their farm from Deep Dene bloodlines.

-Deep Dene has found ASBVs have added another layer of information to their bloodlines and sires.
+Deep Dene have found ASBVs have added another layer of information to their bloodlines and sires.
 ASBVs increase the ability to select sires that are proven to produce highly profitable progeny, consistently.

 ASBVs enable Deep Dene to fully embrace the variability of each trait.
 Therefore when crossing bloodlines Deep Dene are able to implement different objectives deemed essential for each mating season.

 Deep Dene's selection always includes high CFW traits and bright white wool to cut more marketable wool per hectare.